MassTransit/MassTransit/doc/source/overview/publishing.rst

 to queues, as well as other exchanges, making it easy to create a message routing fabric.
 MassTransit leverages exchanges and queues combined with the .NET type system to connect subscribers to publishers.

-MassTransit uses the message type to declare exchanges and exchange bindings that match the heirarchy of types implemented by the message type.
+MassTransit uses the message type to declare exchanges and exchange bindings that match the hierarchy of types implemented by the message type.
 Interfaces are declared as separate exchanges (using a fully-qualified type name that is compatible with the naming structure of exchanges) and bound to the published message type exchange.
 When a message is first published, the exchanges are declared once, and then used for the life of the channel.